5 Tax Saving Tips for Small Business Owners in India

 Today, we are sharing 5 tax saving tips for Indian business owners, including best practices to help you earn more from your business venture.

-If you have an active home loan, you can claim its interest to be a deduction from house property and claim the principal as deduction under Section 80C (limited to a maximum of Rs.
+If you have an active home loan, you can claim its interest to be a deduction from the house property and claim the principal as a deduction under Section 80C (limited to a maximum of Rs.
 150,000).
 This will effectively reduce your overall taxable income by reducing your ‘income from house property’ in ITR.

-Since most small businesses in India are labour intensive enterprises, they are used to pay wages in cash.
+Since most small businesses in India are labor-intensive enterprises, they are used to pay wages in cash.
 Sometimes, as much as 40% of a small business’s manufacturing expenses may be going into direct and indirect wages.
 If your business fails to keep track of these expenses, then your profit margins increase because of unrecorded entries in your expenses account and you are liable to pay more taxes.
 So if you have been neglecting bookkeeping for a while now, it is time to take a closer look at the state of affairs in your accounts department.
-You can also take help of a free accounting software to make matters easier.
+You can also take the help of free accounting software to make matters easier.

 The Income Tax Act allows a claim of additional 20% depreciation on new machinery installed during the year.
-The provision meant for the benefit of certain notified industries under the Section 35AD and it is only applicable for the first year of a new machine or equipment’s operation.
+The provision is meant for the benefit of certain notified industries under Section 35AD and it is only applicable for the first year of a new machine or equipment’s operation.
 By claiming the additional depreciation @20% you can claim save that amount as expenses incurred.

 There are certain transactions that require you to deduct the tax at sources, such as payments made as commissions to your business agent or a freelance employee.
 If you fail to deduct the TDS the whole amount becomes inadmissible for claiming tax rebates.
 So make sure that you keep track of all such transactions and deduct tax @10% for them.